 - If you need to stop the scheduled migration, return to the Scheduled menu, select it, and click at the bottom left.
 This will permanently delete the action.

-Tip: Modify the time or the frequency of a scheduled migration, as well as the migration options once it is save by clicking Edit options in the Scheduled menu.
-You cannot change the source or destination of the migration.
+Tip: You can modify the time, the frequency, and the migration options of a scheduled migration once it is saved.
+Click Edit options in the Scheduled menu to make changes.
+Note that you cannot change the source or destination of the migration in the Scheduled menu.

 - ShareGate Desktop needs to remain open in the system tray for scheduled migrations to run automatically.

 - ShareGate Desktop uses your global migration settings at the moment your scheduled migration occurs.
 Ensure your settings reflect your preferences for the scheduled migration (i.e. Normal mode or Insane mode, Illegal characters, etc.).

 - If your cookies expired, there will be a pop-up to re-enter your credentials before the migration can run as scheduled.

 - If you are using the Browser authentication method, contact your IT team or Microsoft 365 admin to request that your authentication token does not expire.